WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 	_New-Partition Cmdlet Output_

+	>**Note:** Do not close the remote session as you will need it in the next exercise.

 <a name="Exercise2" /></a>
 ### Exercise 2: Deploy a new domain controller in Windows Server 2012 ###
 You have just created a base virtual machine called DC01, attached the necessary data disk, and provisioned the disk.
-We are going to login to DC01 to install and configure active directory and then verify the install was successful.
+Now you are going to install and configure active directory and then verify the install was successful.

 Exercise 2 contains 3 tasks: